DanT52/BookRecommender/README.md

 ## Setup and Running Locally

 1. Clone the repository and switch to the `forlocalhost` branch.
+2. Change to the api directory
-2. Install the dependencies:
+3. Install the dependencies:

     ```bash
     npm install
     ```

-3. Start the server:
+4. Start the server:

     ```bash
     npm start
     ```

-4. Open your browser and navigate to `http://localhost:3000` to view the application.
+5. Run the front end from /public, on port 5500 using something like Live Server in VS code.

 Remember to ensure that all the services and databases that the application depends on are accessible from your local setup.